thegauravthakur/blog/src/content/posts/all-about-heap-data-structure.md

 sort.

 In heap sort, we first construct a min/max heap and then extract the root node until the heap is empty.
-The overall time complexity of heap sort is Creation of heap O(n log n) + Deletion of all elements O(n log n) which is just O(n log n).
+The overall time complexity of heap sort is the Creation of heap O(n log n) + Deletion of all elements O(n log n) which is just O(n log n).
 We can also construct a min/max heap using the heapify algorithm which will only take O(n) time if the array is readily available.
 This algorithm is mentioned